Mirv/basicb/README.md

 ## Status

 - RVM loaded 2.3.1
+- postgresql
+- puma server in all ENV
 - For implementations being worked on - see issues list - https://github.com/Mirv/basicb/issues

 - For plans ...